Requirements for Fairs, Festivals, Special Events and Markets:

 - Making sure there are an adequate number of handwashing sinks provided for food vendors.

-- Making sure hot and cold or tepid water is provided for handwashing sinks.
+- Making sure hot and cold water is provided for handwashing sinks and/or dishwashing sinks.

 - Arranging for proper disposal of garbage and waste water at the designated site.